-Surprisingly, many people still don’t understand that losses due to flood are not covered with a standard homeowners’, condo, renters or any other type of property insurance policy.
-Losses due to flood are only covered by a flood insurance policy.
+Surprisingly, many people still don’t understand that losses due to flood are not covered with a standard homeowners’, condo, renters, or any other type of property insurance policy.
+Losses due to floods are only covered by a flood insurance policy.

 Some might also think that they are immune to floods being that Tuscon, Arizona has only an average of less than 12-inches of rain per year.
 However, due to half of that rain coming in July, August, and September, Arizona’s monsoon season, the rocky soil doesn’t have a chance to soak up the water, often resulting in flash flood conditions.

 Mooney Insurance has knowledgeable agents who can assist you in finding flood insurance for your property.
 We can help to identify your flood risk and help you secure coverage through the National Flood Insurance Program (NFIP).